 - Preheat the oven to 325 degrees.
 Line an 8"x8" pan with foil and coat with cooking spray.

-- In a [url:1]medium bowl[/url], mix together the graham cracker crumbs, 2 tablespoons of sugar and melted butter.
+In a medium bowl, mix together the graham cracker crumbs, 2 tablespoons of sugar and melted butter.

 - Firmly press the graham cracker mixture into the bottom of the pan.